 Yet another behavior spouses sometimes engage in is eavesdropping or wiretapping.
 This typically occurs when one spouse records a telephone call (note: not a telephone message or voicemail) without the other spouse’s knowledge or consent.
 For instance, suppose that after a night of drinking Tim calls Olivia’s cell phone.
 Olivia picks up and, noticing that Tim sounds inebriated, she begins recording the phone call without his knowledge.
 Just as Olivia suspected, Tim begins making statements beneficial to Olivia’s position in the divorce: he may admit that he has assets “she will never know about,” or he may claim he’s not interested in having custody of the couple’s children.
 Olivia finishes recording the conversation and then delivers the recording to her attorney.

 Or suppose that Olivia and Tim are back at the mediation session on break when Olivia notices that Tim picks up an office telephone to make a call.
-Curious, Olivia goes into another room and picks up the same line as Tim is calling out on.
+Curious, Olivia goes into another room and picks up the same line Tim is calling out on.
 Olivia hears Tim talking with another woman about how they need to “keep their stories straight,” and that the woman still needs to “take a few things” to their friends until the divorce is over.
 Olivia hangs up the phone on which she was listening and rushes to tell her attorney about what she just heard.

-Finally, suppose Olivia is craftier and “bugs” the telephones in the office where Tim and her are having their mediation session.
-These “bugs” record both outgoing and incoming telephone calls and sends the recordings to a location that only Olivia can access.
+Finally, suppose Olivia is craftier and “bugs” the telephones in the office where Tim and she are having their mediation session.
+These “bugs” record both outgoing and incoming telephone calls and send the recordings to a location that only Olivia can access.
 Olivia takes the recordings to her attorney for him to review so he can formulate a strategy to assist in “encouraging” Tim to settle on terms that are favorable to Olivia.

 In each of these cases, Olivia has likely violated Florida’s wiretapping law.
 This can have serious legal consequences for Olivia.
 She can be prosecuted and face criminal penalties.
 Tim could file a civil suit against Olivia for violation of his civil rights, resulting in Olivia having to pay him monetary damages.
 Finally, the information Olivia gained can be excluded from future court hearings, which eliminates any advantage Olivia may have had in obtaining the information.